treasure-data/treasure-boxes/machine-learning/house_price/README.md

 ## Conclusion

-Treasure Workflow provides an easy way to predict continuous values, like a price or energy consumption.
+Treasure Workflow provides an easy way to predict continuous values, like a price or energy consumption, using Linear Regression predictor.

 [Contact us](https://www.treasuredata.com/contact_us) if you interested in [our paid consulting service](https://docs.treasuredata.com/articles/data-science-consultation).